fsans/FileMakerHibernate6/PLAN.md

 - [x] Binary/BLOB handling with `GetAs()`/`PutAs()` ✅ Complete
 - [x] Container field support ✅ Complete
+- [ ] Documentation and implementation of new SQL features in FileMaker 2025

 ### Priority 2 - Medium Term